-Mandatory Recommended Best Practices Physical Distancing Ensure that workforce (e.g. salespeople, workers, subcontractors, and vendors) and customer presence total occupancy is limited to 50% of the maximum occupancy for a particular area as set by the certificate of occupancy.
-A distance of at least 6 ft. must be maintained amongst all individuals at all times, unless safety of the core activity requires a shorter distance (e.g. cleaning, maintenance, measurement for appraisals, unit inspections).
-Any time salespeople, workers, subcontractors, and vendors must come within 6 ft of another person, acceptable face coverings must be worn ensuring that mouth and nose are covered.
-Individuals must be prepared to don a face covering if another person unexpectedly comes within six feet.
-Prohibit the use of confined spaces (e.g. elevators, vehicles) by more than one individual at time, unless all individuals are wearing face coverings.
-If occupied by more than one person, keep occupancy under 50% of maximum capacity.
-Limit use of cloth, disposable, or other homemade face coverings for workplace activities that typically require a higher degree of protection for personal protective equipment (PPE) due to the nature of the work.
-Modify seating areas (in common outdoor spaces such as terraces and courtyards) to ensure that individuals (e.g. workers and/or residents) are at least 6 ft. apart in all directions (e.g. side-to-side and when facing one another).
-Remind residents and customers to wear face coverings is shared spaces (e.g. lobby corridors, elevators, apartment units) when a minimum of this not possible.
+Mandatory Recommended Best Practices

+Physical Distancing Ensure that workforce (e.g. salespeople, workers, subtractors, and vendors) and customer presence total occupancy is limited to 50% of the maximum occupancy for a particular area as set by the certificate of occupancy.
+A distance of at least 6 ft. must be maintained amongst and inviduals at all times, unless safety of the core activity requires a shorter distance (e.g. cleaning, maintenance, measurement for appraisals, unit inspections).
+Any time salespeople, workers, subcortractors, and vendors must come within 6 ft. of another person, acceptable face covering if another person, acceptable face covering.
+Individuals must be prepared to don a face covering if another person, unexpectedly comes within is ft. eds.
+Prohibit the use of confined spaces (e.g. elevators, vehicles) by more than one jarge acceptace.
+If dividuals must be more than one person, is for couple by other degree of protection for personal protective equipment (PPE) due to the nature of the work.
+Modify seating areas (in common outdoor spaces such as terraces and courtyards) to ensure that individuals (e.g. workers and/or residents) are theast 6ft. apart in all directions (e.g. side-to-side and when facing one another).
+Non-essential common areas (e.g. game rooms) must remain closed.
+Remind residents and customers to wear face covering in stress spaces (e.g. lobby corridors, elevators, apartment units) when a minimum 6 ft. is not possible.
 Restrict/modify the number of workstations and worker seating areas, so that workers are at least six feet apart in all directions (e.g. side-to-side and when facing one another) and are not sharing workstations without cleaning and disinfection between use.
 Enable the use of stairs to prevent congregation in elevator waiting areas and limit density in elevators.
+Consider physical barriers (e.g. strip curtains, cubicle walls, plexiglass) in accordance with OSHA guidelines.
 Consider closing any common indoor or outdoor seating areas.
-Consider closing any common indoor or outdoor seating areas.
-Prohibit the use of small tightly confined spaces (e.g. elevators, staff rooms) by more than one individual at a time, unless all individuals are wearing acceptable face coverings.
-Reduce bi-directional foot traffic using tape or signs with arrows in narrow aisles, hallways, or spaces, and post signage and distance markers denoting spaces of six feet in all commonly used areas and any areas in which lines are commonly formed or people may congregate (e.g. elevator entrances, escalators, lobbies, clock in/out stations, health screening stations, etc.).
-Limit in-person gatherings to the greatest extent possible and use other methods such as video or teleconferencing whenever possible, per CDC guidance "Interin Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19)."
+Prohibit the use of small tightly confined spaces (e.g. elevators, staff rooms) by more than one individual at a time, unless all individuals are waring acceptable face coverings.
+Reduce bi-directional foot traffic using tape or signs with arrows in narrow alsis, hallway, or spaces, and post is a loomonly used areas and any areas in which lines are commonly formed by poole may congregate (e.g. elevator entrances, escalators, tobbis, clock in/out stations, health screening stations, etc.).
+Limit in-person gatherings to the greatest extent possible and use other methods such as video or teleconferencing whenever possible, er COC guidance (Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19)."

+STAY HOME.
+STOP THE SPREAD.
+SAVE LIVES.